 4. Preventing Overuse Injuries as a Beginning Rock Climber

 The biggest reason you can’t climb daily as a beginning rock climber is the risk of overuse injuries.
 As you understand by now, you must develop novel motor patterns and a mind that’s comfortable with heights.
-Both of which cause you to climb inefficiently at a start which in turn causes a bigger load on your body.
-Thus, as a beginning rock climber, it’s essential you give your tissues enough time to recover from previous rock-climbing sessions.
+Both of these cause you to climb inefficiently at a start which in turn causes a bigger load on your body.
+Thus, as a beginning rock climber, you must give your tissues enough time to recover from previous rock-climbing sessions.

 It’s important to always check on the day you want to climb if it’s a good idea.
 If you’re still exhausted from your last session, it’s better to rest another day.